Financial Aid Information and Policies

 Federal Direct Student Loans

 Federal Direct Student Loans are low interest loans available to students who are enrolled at least half-time, and these loans do not require a credit check.
 Students demonstrating sufficient need, based on the FAFSA, may be eligible for subsidized loan funds, in which the government pays interest accrued while they are in school and during the grace period.
-Students who do not have sufficient demonstrated need may be eligible for unsubsidized loan funds, in which the student pays the interest.
+Students who do not have sufficient demonstrated need may be eligible for unsubsidized loan funds, in which the student pays interest during this period.
 Students have the option of capitalizing the interest (adding it to the principal) while attending school or making payments on the interest while in school.
 Repayment begins six (6) months after students graduate, withdraw, break enrollment, or drop below half-time status.
 We encourage all borrowers to only borrow what is needed to cover educational expenses.
-Additional information regarding the Federal Direct Student loans can be found on our general loan webpage and our loan consumer information webpage
+Additional information regarding Federal Direct Student Loans can be found on our general loan webpage and our loan consumer information webpage

-Federal Direct Parent Loans For Undergraduate Students (PLUS)
+Federal Direct Parent Loans for Undergraduate Students (PLUS)

 Additional information regarding the Federal Direct PLUS loans can be found on our general loan webpage and our loan consumer information webpage